wassim20/golang/README.md

 ## Usage

-1. Access the application at [http://localhost:4200](http://localhost:4200).
-2. Log in with root:
+1.Log in with root:
     ```bash
     go run main.go -root
     ```
+2. Access the application at [http://localhost:4200](http://localhost:4200).

    Or create an account to start using the application.
 3. Create campaigns, set up automations, and track analytics.